Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

 \subsubsection{Localization in boxes}

-In order to apply Fact \ref{p:decoupling}, we will need to localize the sample paths of the random walks in boxes.
-Also, we are going to need to consider simultaneously several particles starting at the same time for Section \ref{s:v_-=v_+}, which is why we also define a horizontal interval $I_H(w)\subseteq\LLL$.
+In order to apply Fact \ref{D:p:mixing}, we will need to localize the sample paths of the random walks in boxes.
+Also, we are going to need to consider simultaneously several random walks starting at the same time for Section \ref{D:s:v_-=v_+}, which is why we also define a horizontal interval $I_H(w)\subseteq\LLL$.

 \begin{definition} Let $H\in\RR_+^*$ and $w\in\RR\times\NN.$ We set

 \end{definition}